The Strongest Man in the Bible: 7 Things To Learn From Him

 1) Sin brings about consequences.

-By revealing to the Philistines the source of his strength, Samson sinned.
-That is, he violated the Nazarite vow (Numbers 6:5).
+Samson sinned when he revealed to the Philistines the source of his strength.
+Specifically, he violated the Nazarite vow (Numbers 6:5).

-As you’ve seen from the story, they “seized him and gouged out his eyes” (Judges 16:21, MEV).
+As you’ve seen from the story, they seized him and gouged out his eyes (Judges 16:21).
 Then, they brought him to Gaza and imprisoned him.

 What is its implication?